Baileylin/FinalProject/README.md

 ## Arbitrary Light Sources
-The program allows sphere, triangles, and plane to become a light source.
+This feature allows sphere, triangles, and plane to become a light source.
 In the project, one addtional material called "emit_light" was added.
 This material will not scatter light and could serve as a light source.

 ### Sample Image
 <img src='./images/light_sources.png'  width='550' />